 Coil-binding is a terrific way to get a book to lie flat.
 Often used for cookbooks, manuals, and calendars, coil-binding is a good alternative for books with a lower page-count.
 The binding materials comes in a variety of colours, in both plastic and metal, and looks professional when used in the right circumstances.

 This type of binding refers to stapling one edge of a stack of pages.
 Usually 2 or 3 staples are ‘stitched’ into the left-hand-side of a pile of individual pieces of paper.
+It’s not generally an option for a professional book.
 The main thing to keep in mind is that side-stitching refers to a pile of loose papers stapled together, whereas saddle-stitching refers to…….

-Saddle-stitching refers to stapling together larger pieces of paper in the middle of a 2-page spread, and then folding the stitched product into two pages along its spine.
+Saddle-stitching refers to stapling together large pieces of paper in the middle of the paper, and then folding the stitched paper into two pages along the spine.
 Think of the stitches as ‘saddling’ (or ‘straddling’) the pages.
 This binding is frequently used for manuals and smaller-page-count children’s books.

 There are other types of soft-cover binding available, notably ‘invisible coil binding’, where the book appears to be a regular perfect-bound book, but when it’s open, a coil is visible inside.
 This binding is being used more frequently in cookbooks.